 If you apply the above tips, you will grow your YouTube channel.
 It’s practically guaranteed.

-I don’t want to promise anything I can’t deliver, which is why I say “practically”, but you’ve hit the motherlode of tips here, so if you put them into action and stay consistent, you should see results.
+I don’t want to promise anything I can’t deliver, which is why I say “practically,” but you’ve hit the motherlode of tips here, so if you put them to use and stay consistent, you should see results.

 Is there anything else I should have covered here?